Levi Boone: Early life

 Boone was born near Lexington, Kentucky, the seventh son of Squire and Anna Grubbs Boone.
 Squire Boone, Sr. was Daniel Boone's father and Levi Boone's great-grandfather, making Levi Boone Daniel Boone's great-nephew.
-Young Levi lost his father at the age of 9 when Squire finally succumbed to wounds which he incurred at the Battle of Horseshoe Bend.
+Young Levi's father died when Levi was the age of 9.
+Squire succumbed to wounds which he incurred at the Battle of Horseshoe Bend.

 Despite the poverty the family was plunged into by the death of Squire Boone, Levi graduated from the medical school of Transylvania University in Lexington, Kentucky in 1829 at the age of 21.
 He moved to Illinois and eventually established a practice in Hillsboro.
 In 1832, he served in the Black Hawk War, first in the cavalry and then as a surgeon.
-In 1833, Dr. Boone married Louise M. Smith, daughter of Theophilus W. Smith, Justice of the Illinois Supreme Court, with whom he had 11 children.
+In 1833, Boone married Louise M. Smith, daughter of Theophilus W. Smith, Justice of the Illinois Supreme Court.Levi and Louise had 11 children.

 Chicago years

 Arriving in Chicago in 1835, he helped organize the Cook County Medical Board and served as the organization's first secretary.
 Boone had a medical practice with Charles V. Dyer.
 He was elected the first president of the Chicago Medical Society in 1850.

 In 1843, he contributed to the rift in the congregation of Chicago's First Baptist Church by giving a lecture on the scriptural basis of slavery.

 In 1850, Boone unsuccessfully ran for Mayor of Chicago.
 He placed second, receiving 32.90% of the vote (losing to James Curtiss, who received 45.51% of the vote).

 Running a second time, Boone was elected mayor in the 1855 Chicago mayoral election.
 Supported by a coalition of Know Nothings and temperance advocates, Boone ran for mayor on an anti-immigrant platform, along with 7 aldermen running on the same ticket.
 He defeated incumbent Isaac Lawrence Milliken with nearly 53% of the vote.

 During his only year in office, he reorganized the Chicago police, combining the Day Police and the Night Watch into a single police force with 3 eight-hour shifts and requiring the police, for the first time, to wear uniforms.
 No foreign-born police were retained in the reorganization, and all new appointments were native-born Americans.
-He barred all immigrants from city jobs.
+He demanded that all applicants for city jobs, especially the newly organized police force, be able to prove to have been born on American soil.